Taking stock of the mining sector

 Clearly the nature of the commodity is an important determinant of the ease with which capital can be raised.
 Financing constraint is more evident around developing or trading some fossil fuels.
 Meanwhile, pure plays in other commodities like copper have been able to raise and upsize facilities, as evidenced by the likes of Freeport-McMoRan or First Quantum, retiring 2021 and 2022 maturities at attractive terms.

 Finding money to spend between discovery and the bankable feasibility study can be tough once the excitement of blue-sky resource growth has subsided.
 However, it is at this stage that we would encourage companies to think creatively.
 In these cases, alternative financing may be needed, such as minority stake sales to large companies or prepays/offtakes.
 We believe that we will see more big miners get involved for a small initial joint venture stake, with options to increase based on milestones.
-We would prefer to see this happen at the project level, rather than the corporate level.
+As an equity holder, we would prefer to see this happen at the project level, rather than the corporate level.
 Streaming is an increasingly common form of raising capital, but one that we would consider carefully unless it has re-purchase provisions.

 When it comes to mining finance, one should be careful what one wishes for.
 Whilst we all want good projects to attract finance, it is important to recognise that the point at which the mining industry becomes too easily financeable is usually the point at which commodity prices start to wobble.
 New supply often means lower prices in the future for commodities – the lithium boom of 2014-2018 and subsequent bust is a recent reminder.
 Consider the difference between an industry like technology, where more financing can create its own demand by creating products people did not know they needed, against mining, which relies largely on derived demand.